qst0/ft_retro/README.md

 # C++ Piscine Rush00
 ## ft\_retro

+It's the year 42-XX...

+Twitter has become sentient

+Rouge `@` symbols have started attacking mankind.

+Our future depends on you!

+*Controls:*

+* Arrows or WASD movement.
+* Spacebar to fire lasers

 ## Current Status:

 Fly through text-space dodging rouge `@` symbols!

 Press the space bar to shoot bullets `-` at them!

+You gain 10 points per `@` destroyed!

+You lose 1 point per `@` that makes it past you!

 Hoo-rah!
 We have a basic game working!